bharathwaj-sankara/MongoDB-Two-Day/day_1/README.md

 <details>
     <summary>Section Lab Question 7</summary>
     Write a MongoDB query to display the next 5 restaurants after skipping first 5 which are in the borough Bronx.
+(Hint: `.skip()`)
 </details>

 <details>